 - sour cream

 For years, how my mom created the layers for this strawberry salad was a complete mystery to me, but it’s really not all that hard at all.
-This recipe comes together easily and quickly.
 Most, if not all, of the time requirements have more to do with allowing the gelatin to set than actual action in the kitchen.

-Whisk together 1 Cup boiling water and 6 oz of Strawberry Jello in large 8 C measuring cup or measuring bowl.
-I just whisk until all the gelatin is dissolved.
-When it’s nice and dissolved, add in your pineapple, bananas and frozen strawberries.
-The hot water will help thaw and break up your strawberries.
-But at the same time, your frozen strawberries will start to set your gelatin, so work like your jello depends on it (because it does) and mix it all together just until all the strawberries are broken up.
+- Start by whisking together 1 Cup boiling water and 6 oz of Strawberry Jello in large 8 C measuring cup or measuring bowl.
+When the gelatin is nice and dissolved, add in your pineapple, bananas and frozen strawberries.
+Don’t worry about the strawberries being frozen, the hot water will help thaw and break them apart.
+But at the same time, your frozen strawberries will start to set your gelatin, so work like your jello depends on it (because it does)!
+Mix it all together just until all the strawberries are broken up.
 Throw in the pecans and give one last good stir.

 Look at that beautiful, fresh deliciousness!
 Aren’t you ready to just dive right in?
-Pardon me for a minute while I pretend that I am at a picnic.
+Pardon me for a minute while I pretend I’m at a picnic.

 - 6 oz.
 Strawberry Jello

 - 20 oz. frozen sliced strawberries

 - 20 oz. crushed pineapple drained

 - Whisk together gelatin and boiling water in a large mixing bowl or 8 C measuring cup until the gelatin is dissolved.